ReneKrewinkel/atomic-bomb/README.md

 <img src='./nuke.png' style="height: 180px;">

-Creates boiler plate atomic design components for React apps.
+Creates boilerplate atomic design components for React apps.

 > This tool is for educational purposes only.